jabir-hussain/web-workshops/workshop-1/readme.md

 ## Feedback and Contributions

 Your feedback is essential to improving this workshop series.
 If you have suggestions, spot errors, or want to contribute additional content, please don't hesitate to create issues or pull requests.
 We appreciate your input!

-## Stay Connected

-Join our community to stay updated on future workshops and connect with fellow learners.
-Follow us on [Twitter](https://twitter.com/YourWorkshopSeries) and join our [Discord community](https://discord.gg/YourWorkshopSeries).

-Happy learning, and enjoy the workshops!